microsoft/az-ml-realtime-score/README.md

 To set up your environment to run these notebooks, please follow these steps.
 They setup the notebooks to use Azure seamlessly.

+1. Fork this repo into your own Github Namespace or import this repo in Azure DevOps.
 1. Create a _Linux_ _Ubuntu_ VM.
 1. Copy `sample_workspace_conf.yml` to a new file, `workspace_conf.yml`, and fill in each field.
 This will keep secrets out of the source code, and this file will be ignored by git.
 1. Log in to your VM.
 We recommend that you use a graphical client